antonikaras/thesis_ros2/Readme.md

 * thesis_gazebo:
     1. Contains the worlds and models used in the simulation
     2. Gazebo environments from ```https://github.com/mlherd/Dataset-of-Gazebo-Worlds-Models-and-Maps.git``` were used
+* interactive_map_tester:
+    1. Contains the nodes for saving the map and interactive map
+    2. Contains the nodes for loading/displaying the map & interactive map

+    [TODO] i.
+Contains a demo using the interactive map

+    [TODO] ii.
+Add map save/load path as input

 ## Launch the simulation